RapidtSoftware/KeyderJS/README.md

-Keyder
+KeyderJS
 ======

-Keyder is a JavaScript event library.
+KeyderJS is a JavaScript event library.

 Usage
 =====